Lewis Strauss: Secretary of Commerce nomination

-Finally, Eisenhower proposed nominating Strauss as Secretary of Commerce and Strauss concurred.
-With the 1958 United States Senate elections imminent, Eisenhower announced the choice on October 24.
-Strauss took office via a recess appointment, effective November 13, 1958.
-However, Senate opposition to his nomination was as strong as a renewed AEC term.
+Finally, Eisenhower proposed nominating Strauss as Secretary of Commerce and Strauss accepted.
+With the 1958 United States Senate elections imminent, Eisenhower appointed Strauss on October 24, Strauss took office via a recess appointment, effective November 13, 1958.
+However, Senate opposition to his appointment was as strong as a renewed AEC term.
 This was surprising, given the high level of experience Strauss had, the relative lack of prominence of the Commerce post compared to some other cabinet positions and the tradition of the Senate deferring to presidents to choose the cabinet heads they wanted.
 Indeed, at the time the previous thirteen nominees for this Cabinet position had won Senate confirmation in an average of eight days.
 Due to a long-running feud between the two, Senator Clinton Anderson of New Mexico took up the cause of preventing Strauss's confirmation by the Senate.
 Anderson found an ally in Senator Gale W. McGee on the Senate Commerce Committee, which had jurisdiction over Strauss's confirmation.

 During and after the Senate hearings, McGee charged Strauss with "a brazen attempt to hoodwink" the committee.
 Strauss also overstated his role in the development of the H-bomb, implying that he had convinced Truman to support it.
 Truman was annoyed by this and sent a letter to Anderson undermining Strauss's claim, a letter that Anderson promptly leaked to the press.
 Strauss attempted to reach Truman through an intermediary to rescue the situation but was rebuffed and felt bitter at the lack of support.
 A group of scientists who were still upset over the role Strauss had played in the Oppenheimer hearings lobbied against confirmation, playing upon the pronunciation of their target's name by calling themselves the Last Straws Committee.
 Physicist David L. Hill, the former chairman of the Federation of American Scientists, was one of several scientists who testified before the Commerce Committee against Strauss's nomination, saying that "most of the scientists in this country would prefer to see Mr. Strauss completely out of the Government".